aissam-out/chatbot/whatsapp/README.md

 Finally, when the deployment is done, you will see in the terminal the address where you can reach to your app. -something like `https://<app-name>.herokuapp.com/sms`- Copy it and go back to your sandbox to replace the _Ngrok_ URL by the new _Heroku_ one

 <img src="./images/twheroku.PNG" alt="twilioheroku">

+Congratulations your parrot Whatsapp Bot is now running 24/7, it does not need assistance from your machine anymore :smiley: you can turn it off.

 ## Advanced chatbots